SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/getTabIndexString.md

 keywords: getTabIndexString()
 ---

+# String getTabIndexString()

-Returns the html tab index string of the element
+Returns the tabulator index string of the element.

-The tab index determines the sequence of entering fields with the tab/shift-tab keys.
+The HTML `tabindex` attribute specifies the tab order of an element.
+It determines the sequence of entering fields with Tab or Shift+Tab.